Drake Equation Calculator

 2. Adjust R* (star formation rate) based on current astrophysical estimates.

-7. Use preset buttons to compare different scenarios instantly.
+7. Use preset buttons to compare different scenarios quickly.

 Example Calculation